©2019 340B Health. Unauthorized copying is expressly prohibited.

 Managed Care Organizations (MCOs): Companies that contract with payers to provide comprehensive health care services to enrollees in exchange for a monthly payment, typically a capitation payment made on a per member, per month basis.
 Many states have chosen to outsource delivery of health care services for their Medicaid populations to MCOs because it shifts the risk of over-utilization of services and cost overruns from the states to the MCOs.
 Many 340B providers participate in Medicaid MCOs.

 Manufacturer: For purposes of the 340B program, a “manufacturer” is defined to include any entity engaged in (1) the production, preparation, propagation, compounding, conversion, or processing of prescription drug products, either directly or indirectly by extraction from substances of natural origin, or independently by means of chemical synthesis, or by a combination of extraction and chemical synthesis, or (2) the packaging, repackaging, labeling, relabeling, or distribution of prescription drug products.
 Such term does not include a wholesale distributor of drugs or a retail pharmacy licensed under state law.
 The definition of manufacturer can be found in section 1927(k)(5) of the Social Security Act (codified at 42 U.S.C. § 1396r‐8(k)(5)).
-“Manufacturer” also includes an entity, described in (1) or (2) above, that sells outpatient drugs to covered entities, whether or not the manufacturer participates in the Medicaid rebate program.
-Furthermore, the Pharmaceutical Pricing Agreement provides that the term also includes any contractor that fulfills the responsibilities pursuant to the PPA.
-See www.hrsa.gov/opa/manufacturers/pharmaceuticalpricingagreement.pdf, (last visited March 26, 2018).
+“Manufacturer” also includes an entity, described in (1) or (2) above, that sells outpatient drugs to covered entities, regardless of whether the manufacturer participates in the MDRP.
+Furthermore, the PPA provides that the term also includes any contractor that fulfills the responsibilities pursuant to the PPA.
+See www.hrsa.gov/opa/manufacturers/pharmaceuticalpricingagreement.pdf

 Maximum Allowable Cost (MAC): The maximum payment that a state or private payer will make to a pharmacy for certain multiple-source drugs.
 State Medicaid programs and private payers with MAC programs typically publish their own lists of drugs containing the maximum price at which the program will reimburse for those drugs.
 Most state Medicaid agencies currently administer MAC programs for one or more CODs.
 MAC prices for multiple source drugs in the aggregate may not exceed the federal upper limits in aggregate.